kujirahand/rust-lazyrand/README.md

 # lazyrand for Rust

-It is a simple library for generating random numbers easily.
+It is a library for generating random numbers easily.

-Random numbers are automatically initialized.
+It is a library that can be used for various purposes such as games and dice.
 But this library is not cryptographically secure.

+The random seed is automatically initialized.

 - [crates.io](https://crates.io/crates/lazyrand)
 - [docs.rs](https://docs.rs/lazyrand)

-# How to install
+## How to install

 Run the following command in your terminal: